Skip to main content

 Late-night viability is limited by the schedule.
 Hellbound Wine Bar is open until 10 PM on Friday and Saturday, so it works best as an evening stop within that window.
 If the plan needs a venue that runs later or operates across more nights, compare it with other Adelaide options before committing.

-For a broader trip plan, build around the confirmed timing.
+For a broader trip plan, build around the scheduled timing.
 The venue's Friday-Saturday-only rhythm means the surrounding itinerary matters, especially on other days of the week.
 Pearl's Adelaide coverage can help round out the rest of the stay, including the full Adelaide restaurants guide and the full Adelaide wineries guide.

-Who should pick it, and who should cross-shop
+Who should pick it, who should cross-shop

-Pick Hellbound Wine Bar if the Adelaide location works for your plans, the group wants a wine bar, and the night does not require confirmed dinner details or service across the full week.
-The verified basics are simple: casual dress, Friday-Saturday hours, and Star Wine List 2026 recognition.
+Pick Hellbound Wine Bar if the Adelaide location works for your plans, the group wants a wine bar, the night does not require dinner details or service across the full week.
+The basics are simple: casual dress, Friday-Saturday hours, Star Wine List 2026 recognition.
 Those basics point to a venue best chosen with a specific purpose in mind, not as an all-purpose solution for every dining or drinking scenario.

 Cross-shop Apoteca, Fú Cocktail & Wine Bar, La Buvette Drinkery, Nearly a bar, or Pastel Wine Bar if timing, location, or the style of the night needs to be compared.
-The point is not that Hellbound Wine Bar lacks a reason to go; it is that the confirmed information is concentrated around a particular kind of visit.
+The point is not that Hellbound Wine Bar lacks a reason to go; it is that the information is concentrated around a particular kind of visit.
 Other Adelaide dining and drinking options may also make sense depending on the rest of the itinerary.

 Location